UPDATE: As of July 5, 2011, this blog moved to Scientific American. Find it now here. The portfolio will continue to be updated.

 I speak, write, and blog on natural history and the diversity of life.
 I also write on biology, earth and atmospheric science, and the environment.
 If you’re interested in hiring me as a speaker, freelancer, or guest blogger, write me at frazer at nasw dot org.

-- American Meteorological Society Award for Distinguished Science Journalism, 2013
+- American Meteorological Society Award for Distinguished Science Journalism in the Atmospheric or Related Sciences, 2013

 - AAAS Science Journalism Award, Small Newspaper Category, 2007